 The colour of the willow will fade with age.
-However heavy pruning will promote new growth and colour.
+However, heavy pruning will promote new growth and colour.
 The tone tends to be brightest on willow that is grown in direct sunlight but can vary depending on soil type and weather conditions.
 The easiest way to obtain willow rods is through specialist growers.
-Musgrove Willows have been growing willow for almost a hundred years on the Somerset Levels, producing a wide variety and range that are highly disease resistant.
+Musgrove Willows has been growing willow for almost a hundred years on the Somerset Levels, producing a wide variety and range that are highly disease resistant.

 Willow is usually cut after leaf fall in late autumn when most energy is stored in the stem for new growth.
 Cutting can then continue through to early spring, but is best while the plant is still dormant and before buds start to form.
 Traditionally rods are cut right back to the base of the stool which then regrow the following spring.
 This style of harvesting is known as coppicing and has been used for centuries.

 After cutting it is critical to prevent the rods from drying out so they must be stored with their butt ends (thick ends) in water.
 Early autumn is a good time to start planning your living willow project.
 Willow rods can be planted from late autumn through to early spring.
 However, it is best to plant them as soon as possible so that roots can form before the rods start sending out shoots.

 An image of a harvesting in progress

 There are two important factors to bear in mind when choosing a site for your structure.
 Willow roots will naturally tend to seek out any source of water, so they must be planted well away from drainage systems.Make sure your chosen site gets lots of sunlight to ensure the willow stem colour is brightest, although the willow can tolerate some shade it will not grow well in deep shade and will eventually die back.